Ganga-Jamuni tehzeeb: Etiquette and costume

 Jama worn by the Nawab of Carnatic and his son.

 Awadh has a special place in the etiquette of this culture along with Delhi and Hyderabad; in fact Lucknowi Urdu still retains the polished and polite language of Ganga-Jamuni Tehzeeb.
 Delhi Sultanate, Bahamani Sultanate, Deccan Sultanates, Mughal Empire, Nawabs of Awadh, Bhopal, Carnatic and the Nizams of Hyderabad were forerunners of this tehzeeb.
 The greeting Aadaab from the Arabic word آداب, meaning respect and politeness, is a hand gesture and expression used in the Indian subcontinent for greeting, especially between Muslims and non-Muslims.
 It is associated with the Ganga-Jamuni culture because it originated out of a necessity for a more non-religious greeting from the Arabic Assalamu Alaikum and Sanskrit Namaste.

-Sherwani, Jama, Topi, Dupatta, Shawls, Pajama, Kurta and Socks are few of the major attire still present in India.
+Sherwani, Jama, Topi, Kurta, Dupatta, Salwar, Kameez, Shawl, Pajama and Socks are few of the major attire still present in India.

 Recreation and cuisine

-Recreation

-A blend of Hindu and Muslim traditions are showcased in recreational activities.
-For example, both communities celebrate Diwali and Eid with equal enthusiam.
-Qawwali's, which is rooted in Sufism, is a commonality between Hindus and Muslims.
-Performances typically attract diverse audiences.

-Cuisine

-Dishes such as biryani blend Hindu and Muslim culinary traditions.
-Biryani combines Persian influence with Indian spices and it is known to be enjoyed by both communities.
-Another example is kebabs, which originate from Turkish culture, but people of both backgrounds enjoy.
-The sweets like phirni and kheer are common in both Hindu and Muslim households.

 Mehfil-e-Mushaira at Hyderabad, 1820.

-Art and architecture

-Emperor Jahangir Visiting the Ascetic Jadrup.

-Art

-Paintings showcase a blend of Mughal and Rajput styles which utilizes intricate detailing and vibrant colors.
-For example, paintings from the Mughal era depict themes from the Ramayana and Mahabharata along with Persian-inspired aesthetics.
-Artists such as Basawan and Daswanth created work that integrated Islamic and Hindu iconography.

-Banarasi sarees exemplify designs that blend Persian and Indian patterns and designs.
-Chikan and zardozi embroidery of Lucknow show a mix of Mughal aesthetics and local techniques.

-Architecture

-Mughal architecture, characterized by its intricate designs and use of both Islamic and Hindu motifs, stands as a testament to this cultural confluence.
-Monuments like the Taj Mahal, Fatehpur Sikri, and Humayun's Tomb exemplify this synthesis, showcasing elements such as domes, minarets, and balconies.

-Taj Mahal, a quintessential structure of this culture.